 - Doctors, other health care providers, and pharmacies must accept assignment for Part B-covered drugs, so they should never ask you to pay more than the coinsurance or copayment for the Part B drug itself. - In most cases, after you meet the Part B deductible, you pay up to 20% of the Medicare-approved amount for covered Part B prescription drugs. - Your coinsurance amount can sometimes change depending on your prescription drug's price. - You might pay a lower coinsurance for certain Part B-covered drugs and biologicals you get in a doctor's office, pharmacy, or outpatient setting, if their prices have gone up faster than the rate of inflation.
-The specific drugs and potential savings change every quarter. - If you get non-covered prescription drugs in a hospital outpatient setting, you pay 100% of the cost of the drugs, unless you have other drug coverage.
-If you have other coverage (like Part D), what you pay depends on whether your plan covers the drug, and if the hospital's pharmacy is in your plan's network.
-Contact your plan to find out what you'll pay. - You pay nothing (and the Part B deductible doesn't apply) for COVID-19 vaccines, or for flu, pneumococcal, and Hepatitis B (for those at intermediate or high risk) shots. - For immunosuppressive drugs, you'll pay a monthly premium of \$103 (or higher based on your income) and a \$240 deductible in 2024.
+The specific drugs and potential savings change every quarter. - If you get non-covered prescription drugs in a hospital outpatient setting, you pay 100% of the cost of the drugs unless you have other drug coverage.
+If you have other coverage (like Part D), what you pay depends on whether your plan covers the drug and if the hospital's pharmacy is in your plan's network.
+Contact your plan for more specific cost information. - You pay nothing (and the Part B deductible doesn't apply) for COVID-19 vaccines, or for flu, pneumococcal, and most Hepatitis B shots if your health care provider accepts assignment. - For immunosuppressive drugs, you'll pay a monthly premium of \$110.40 (or higher based on your income) and a \$257 deductible in 2025.
 Once you've met the deductible, you'll pay up to 20% of the Medicare-approved amount for your immunosuppressive drugs.

-Medicare drug plans (Part D) cover many drugs that Part B doesn't cover.
+Medicare drug coverage (Part D) covers many drugs that Part B doesn't cover.
 If you have Original Medicare, you can join a Medicare drug plan to get Medicare drug coverage.
 If you join a Medicare drug plan, check your plan's drug list (also called a formulary) to find out what outpatient drugs it covers.